OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **2) Navigate to a directory of your choice on your local machine (e.g. home directory) and make a new directory called conda.
 Move into the conda directory.**

-**3) Download a copy of the conda install script to your local machine**
+**3) Download a copy of the conda install script to your local machine and install it**

 For macOS use:

+    # download Miniconda.sh script
     $ curl -o Miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh

+    # run the installation script - this will create a sudirectory called obds_conda that will contain all the conda installation files
+    $ bash Miniconda.sh -b -p obds_conda

 For Windows, click on the link below:

     https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe

+    # This will download a file called Miniconda3-latest-Windows-x86_64.exe from your browser
+    # click on the file and follow the on screen instructions - do not change any of the default settings
+    # by default it will create a `miniconda3` directory containing all the conda installation files in your home directory

 For linux machines (e.g. Ubuntu) use:

+    # download Miniconda.sh script
     $ curl -o Miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

-**4) Run the install script to install conda**
+    # run the installation script - this will create a sudirectory called obds_conda that will contain all the conda installation files
     $ bash Miniconda.sh -b -p obds_conda

-**5) So that our terminal knows where to find the conda software we need to add this location to our $PATH variable so that we can use it**
+**4) So that our terminal knows where to find the conda software we need to add this location to our $PATH variable so that we can use it**

     # Activate conda installation
     $ source /full/file/path/to/where/you/have/installed/obds_conda/etc/profile.d/conda.sh

+    # remember to replace '/full/file/path/to/where/you/have/installed/obds_conda/' with where your conda installation files are
+    # if your stuck here are some examples of where your installation might be if you followed the instructions above
+    # the mac/linux command might be 'source ~/obds_conda/etc/profile.d/conda.sh' if you downloaded the miniconda.sh to your home directory
+    # the windows command might be ~/miniconda3/etc/profile.d/conda.sh if you followed the default installation instructions

     # Activate base environment to move into the default conda software environment
     $ conda activate base

-**6) Test your source command has worked by trying:**
+**5) Test your source command has worked by trying:**

     $ conda --help

     $ which conda

-**7) Configure your conda channels:**
+**6) Configure your conda channels:**

     conda config --add channels defaults
     conda config --add channels conda-forge
     conda config --add channels bioconda

-**8) Install mamba in your base environment:**
+**7) Install mamba in your base environment:**

     $ conda install mamba

-**9) For Mac AND Linux users, copy `obds-py3-mac.yml` from the week1/conda directory on the server to your local computer.
+**8) For Mac AND Linux users, copy `obds-py3-mac.yml` from the week1/conda directory on the server to your local computer.
 Use this to create a new conda environment.
-Remember you can use the -n option to give the environment a name of your choice**
+Remember you can use the -n option to give the environment a name of your choice (it will be called `obds_py` by default)**

     $ mamba env create -f obds-py3-mac.yml

-**10) For Windows users, copy `obds-py3-windows.yml` from the week1/conda directory on the server to your local computer.
+**9) For Windows users, copy `obds-py3-windows.yml` from the week1/conda directory on the server to your local computer.
 Use this to create a new conda environment.
-Remember you can use the -n option to give the environment a name of your choice**
+Remember you can use the -n option to give the environment a name of your choice (it will be called `obds_py` by default)**

     $ mamba env create -f obds-py3-windows.yml

-**11) Now we can add our `source` and `conda activate` comands to our `.bashrc` file (or equivalent - see below) so that it is automatically loaded when we open a new terminal**
+**10) Now we can add our `source` and `conda activate` comands to our `.bashrc` file (or equivalent - see below) so that it is automatically loaded when we open a new terminal**

-We want to add these 3 lines to our `.bashrc` or equivalent file (mac users see below) - replace `/blah/blah/blah` with the path to your conda installation:
+We want to add these 3 lines to our `.bashrc` or equivalent file (mac users see below) - replace `/blah/blah/blah` with the path to your conda installation (in step 4):

-    source /blah/blah/blah/obda_conda/etc/profile.d/conda.sh
+    source /blah/blah/blah/obds_conda/etc/profile.d/conda.sh
     conda activate base
-    conda activate obds-py3
+    conda activate obds_py3

 Note that you only need to add the `source` line if you have just installed conda - do not add this line if you already had conda on your local machine (i.e. you didnt do step 1-5 of section 4)

-Sourcing conda is also not necessary if you have the following in your .bashrc.
+Sourcing conda is also not necessary if you already have the following in your .bashrc.
 This may be added automatically during the Miniconda install.
-However you still might want to add the `conda activate` lines
+However you still might want to add the `conda activate` lines below it

     # >>> conda initialize >>>
     # !!
 Contents within this block are managed by 'conda init' !!